frozenjs/frozenjs.github.io/markdown/2013-04-25-building-breakouts.md

 That command outputs all of our game's code and dependencies into a single game.js file in the dist folder.
 The HTML file that loads the game actually tries to use that single file first, so you don't have to make any changes to the HTML to load this compressed version.

-If you want to remove the compressed version and continuing developing you modules you can run:
+If you want to remove the compressed version and continuing developing your modules you can run:

 `
 grunt clean:dist